mattbuot/Project/README.md

 # Research questions
 * How do food products are imported and exported?
 * Which countries consume the best food in terms of nutritional intake?
-* Do BIO products have a more environmental friendly packaging?
+* Do organic products have a more environmental friendly packaging?
-* Do BIO products come from the country, or are they imported?
+* Do organic products come from the country, or are they imported?
 * Which countries produce healthier and more environmental friendly food?
 * Does packaging allows consumers to have a good idea of a product quality?